heavywatal/cxxwtl/README.md

 ### Installation and Usage

 You can put the header files anywhere you want.
-For examle, I usualy clone them into `~/local/include/wtl`.
+For example, I usually clone them into `~/local/include/wtl`.
 It is consistent with the namespace `wtl` in which most of functions and classes are defined.

 ```sh